McClelland Trophy: 2023 onwards: AFL and AFLW combined champion club

 From 2023, the trophy has been a club championship incorporating the results from the AFL and AFL Women's (AFLW) competitions, thus bringing an end to its 1991 format.
 This followed the expansion of the AFL Women's in 2022 season 7, which for the first time saw all clubs field a team in both the men's and women's competitions.

 In 2023 and 2024, the trophy was won by the club with the highest aggregate points across the home-and-away seasons of both competitions, similar to the 1951–1990 format.
-The points system was four points for an AFL win and eight points for an AFLW win, with half points for draws; this reflected the AFLW's shorter season length, and meant that the men's and women's complete seasons would have approximately equal overall weightings.
+The points system was four points for an AFL win and eight points for an AFLW win, with half points for draws; this reflected the AFLW's shorter season length and meant that the men's and women's seasons would have approximately equal weightings.
 Ties would be decided on aggregate highest percentage over both the AFL and AFLW.

 The current points system was adopted in 2025.
-Each club is assigned a ranking score from 1 to 18 in reverse order based on finishing position after finals, i.e. the premiers receive 18 points, the runners-up receive 17 points, etc., down to the team finishing 18th receiving 1 point, and the highest combined ranking score wins the trophy.
-The points system from 2023–24 is applied to break ties, followed by combined percentage.
+Each club is assigned a ranking score from 1 to 18 in reverse order based on finishing position after finals: i.e. the premiers receive 18 points, the runners-up receive 17 points, etc., down to the team finishing 18th receiving one point, and the highest combined ranking score wins the trophy.
+The points system from 2023–24 is applied to break any ties, followed by aggregate percentage.

 The winners since 2023 are awarded $1 million prizemoney: $500,000 goes to the winning club, with $250,000 being split among that club's AFL players ($6250 per player), and $250,000 being split among that club's AFLW players ($8333 per player).